nitindermohan/oak-new-docs/content/docs/concepts/oakestra-extensions/addons.md

 {{< link-card
   title="Installing addons"
-  description="Read more on using addons here" href="../../../manuals/extending-oakestra/installing-addons" target="_blank"
+  description="Read more on how to use addons within Oakestra" href="../../../manuals/extending-oakestra/installing-addons" target="_blank"
 >}}